How to Automate Your Integration For Smarter Business Workflows

 This ensures that any side of the integration will get the information they need in a timely manner without making manual requests and going through administrative hurdles.

-Not only that, you’ll also be able to make well-informed business decisions on the fly because you have all the context about updates and delivery statuses.
+Not only that, but you’ll also be able to make well-informed business decisions on the fly because you have all the context about updates and delivery statuses.

 To Improve Productivity